openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 The `hostname` is mandatory and can be set as FQDN or IP address.

-Optional configuration parameters is `refresh`.
+An optional configuration parameter is `refresh`.
 By using the `refresh` parameter the time between two subsequent GET requests to the target can be set.
 The default is `60` for 60s.